 The researchers observed the activity of wasps during the day and night.
 They took observations after every 10 minutes, recorded their activity level, their behavior in multiple colonies.

 Since there are too many different types of wasps and in different regions and climates, there is no specific time when they will go to sleep.
-What we do know is that they will go to sleep at some point when it’s dark outside.
+What we do know is that most species are diurnal, meaning they sleep at night.

 Will Wasps Attack at Night?

-Wasp stings are a common occurrence in the summer and most people are aware that wasps can sting during the day.
-However, many people do not know that wasps can also attack at night.
+Wasps are a common sight in the summer months and most people are aware that wasps can deliver a painful sting if encountered during the day.
+However, many people don’t know that wasps can also attack at night.

-So while it’s unlikely wasps will attack humans at night, they still can sting you at night under the right circumstances.
+So while it’s unlikely most common wasps will attack humans at night, they still can sting you at night under the right circumstances.

 See Also: Are Mud Daubers Aggressive?

-What is the Best Time to Get Rid of Them?
+What is the Best Time to Get Rid of Wasps?

-But, whatever method you choose to get rid of them, make sure that you wear protective clothing because they can get aggressive and attack you.
+But whatever method you choose to get rid of them, make sure that you wear protective clothing in case they can get aggressive and attack you.